 Cinnamon Sugar Topping:

 1 Tbsp cinnamon

-1. In the bowl combine the warm water, warm milk, yeast and 1 tsp sugar.
+1. In the bowl combine the warm water, warm milk, yeast and 1 tsp sugar (this is to help feed the yeast).
 Let stand until foamy, approx. 10 minutes.

-2. Add melted butter, sugar, salt, vanilla and egg.
-Using a whisk, mix all the ingredients thoroughly together.
+2. In a bowl, whisk melted butter, sugar, salt, vanilla and egg.
+Combine the yeast mixture until combined thoroughly.
 Using a wooden spoon, add flour and mix until the dough comes together and no longer sticks to the sides of the bowl.
 Knead for 8-10 minutes by hand, until the dough is smooth, silky.
 Use extra flour if dough is sticky.

 3. Place dough in a lightly oiled bowl and cover with a damp towel.
 Leave to rise until doubled in size, about 1 hour.

 4. Punch down dough and place onto a lightly floured countertop.
 Shape into 6-8 equal sized pieces.
 Using a rolling pin, roll out each piece of dough into an oval shape.
 If you like, score a crisscross pattern in the top of dough.